benavlabs/crudadmin/docs/usage/security_authentication.md

 Let's break down these settings:

-1. **Access Tokens** (15 minutes): These are the primary authentication credentials.
-We keep them short-lived because if one is stolen, it can only be used for 15 minutes.
-2. **Refresh Tokens** (7 days): Instead of making users log in every 15 minutes, we provide a refresh token that can obtain new access tokens.
-Seven days is a good balance between security and convenience.
-3. **Session Limits** (5 per user): This prevents a single user from having too many active sessions.
+1. **Session Limits** (5 per user): This prevents a single user from having too many active sessions.
 If an attacker tries to create multiple sessions, they'll be limited.
+2. **Session Timeout** (30 minutes): Sessions automatically expire after a period of inactivity.
+3. **Cleanup Interval** (15 minutes): Determines how often expired sessions are removed from the database.

 ## Protecting Your Admin Interface